-If you are ready to work with compassionate Lyme disease specialists in Calgary who can help you restore your health and quality of life, you can contact us here for a complimentary 30-minute call with one of our trained health advisers.
+If you are ready to work with compassionate Lyme disease practitioner in Calgary who can help you restore your health and quality of life, you can contact us here for a complimentary 30-minute call with one of our trained health advisers.

-Whether you are unsure of what is causing your symptoms or you already have a diagnosis, our Lyme disease specialists have the tools to help you get on a path to recovery, regardless of how long you have been symptomatic.
+Whether you are unsure of what is causing your symptoms or you already have a diagnosis, our Lyme disease practitioner have the tools to help you get on a path to recovery, regardless of how long you have been symptomatic.